Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Introduction

-Secondly, we aim to extend the ConEx method for the nonconvex setting and present a new framework of proximal point method for solving the nonconvex functional constrained optimization problems, which otherwise seem to be difficult to solve by using direct approaches.
+Second, we extend the ConEx method for the nonconvex setting and present a new framework of proximal point method for solving the nonconvex functional constrained optimization problems, which otherwise seem to be difficult to solve by using direct approaches.
 The key component of our method is to exploit the structure of the nonconvex objective and constraints $\psi_i$, $i =0, \ldots, m$, thereby turning the original problem into a sequence of functional constrained subproblems with a strongly convex objective and strongly convex constraints.
-We show that when the initial point is strictly feasible, then all the subsequent points generated in the algorithm remain strictly feasible.
-Hence by Slater condition, there exists Lagrange multipliers attaining strong duality for each subproblem.
-Furthermore, we analyze the conditions under which the dual variables are bounded, and show asymptotic convergence of the sequence to the KKT points of the original problem.
-Moreover, we provide the first iteration complexity of this proximal point method under certain regularity conditions.
-More specifically, we show that this method requires $O(1/\eps)$ iterations to obtain an appropriately defined $\eps$-KKT point.
+We show that if the proximal point method has a strictly feasible initial solution and its subproblem is exactly solved, then the whole generated sequence remains strictly feasible.
+Hence, Slater's condition guarantees the existence of Lagrange multipliers and strong duality for each subproblem.
+Moreover, we show that the need of an exact optimal subproblem solution can be relaxed by a termination criterion based on the distance to the optimal solution, leading to a more general inexact proximal point method that still preserves the appealing property of strict feasibility.
+Under the Mangasarian-Fromovitz constraint qualification (MFCQ), we show that the inexact proximal point method converges asymptotically to the KKT points, and provide the first iteration complexity of such proximal point method.
+More specific, we show that this method requires $O(1/\eps)$ iterations to obtain an appropriately defined $(\eps,\eps^2)$-KKT point (see Theorem~\ref{thm:uniform-bound-and-rate} and discussions afterwards).

-For practical use, we propose an inexact proximal point type algorithm for which only approximate solutions of the subproblems are given.
-To develop the convergence analysis of the proposed method, we present different termination criterions for controlling the accuracy for solving the subproblems, either based on the distance to the optimal solution, or in terms of functional optimality gap and constraint violation, depending on different types of constraint qualifications.
-We then establish the convergence or complexity of the inexact proximal point method for solving nonconvex functional constrained problems.
-We also present the overall complexity of the inexact proximal point method when the ConEx method is used to solve the subproblems under appropriate constraint qualification conditions.